James McManus (footballer): Bohemians

-Sligo Rovers loan
+Sligo Rovers loans

 On 30 June 2025, it was announced that McManus had joined fellow League of Ireland Premier Division side Sligo Rovers on loan until the end of the season.
 He scored 1 goal in 15 appearances in all competitions during his loan spell with the club, helping them to secure their Premier Division status on the final day of day of the season.
+Despite starting the first game of the 2026 season for Bohemians, it was announced on 22 February 2026 that he would return to Sligo Rovers on loan for the rest of the season, with McManus citing manager John Russell as a massive influence in his decision to return to the club on loan.

 International Career

 McManus has represented the Republic of Ireland at under-15, under-17, under-18 and under-19 level.
 In October 2025, he was called up to the Republic of Ireland U21 team for the first time, for their game against Slovakia U21.

 Personal life

 McManus attended St Declan's College in Cabra.
 As well as playing for the club, he has supported Bohemians since his youth.
 He balanced his Leaving Cert with Premier Division football, ultimately achieving 487 points and securing a place to study law at Dublin City University, although he deferred his studies to focus on his football career.
 He has openly discussed the sacrifices made in exchange for his football career.
 He previously cycled daily to training, eschewing motor transport in favour of independence and routine.